slamora/brackets-wiki/How-to-Use-Brackets.md

 The Basics
 ----------
 Initially, Brackets opens a default "Getting Started" project.
-Follow the instructions in the HTML code for a quick walkthrough of Brackets feaures.
+Follow the instructions in the HTML code for a quick walkthrough of Brackets features.

 You can open a different folder in the file tree on the left using **File > Open Folder**.
 Brackets considers this folder your "project": it acts as the scope for various search operations, and some settings are tied to the folder you have open.
 You can easily switch back to previous projects by clicking on root folder name in the file tree.
 You can also drag a folder from the OS onto the Brackets window to open it in the file tree, and drag files onto the Brackets window to open them.